Ghana needs US$10 billion to implement railway master plan - Asante-Boateng

-Ghana needs US$10 billion to implement a modern and robust railway system to move people and goods across regions, Mr. Kwaku Asante-Boateng, Deputy Minister, Railway Development, has said.
+Ghana needs 10 billion dollars to implement a modern and robust railway system to move people and goods across regions, Mr Kwaku Asante-Boateng, Deputy Minister, Railway Development, has said.

-He is therefore calling on development partners to fund Ghana’s Railway Master Plan to reduce emissions in the transport sector and meet her climate obligation under the Paris Agreement.
+He is therefore calling on development partners to fund Ghana’s Railway Master Plan to reduce emission in the transport sector and meet her climate obligation under the Paris Agreement.

-Using modelling and assessment tools, and through an extensive stakeholder consultation process, it provides an assessment of the risk of climate hazards on national infrastructure systems.
+Using modelling and assessment tools, and through an extensive stakeholder consultation process, it provides an assessment of risk of climate hazard on national infrastructure systems.

 Mr Asante-Boateng stated that the study revealed that flooding threatened critical passenger and freight transport services, including major highways and the Western and Eastern rail lines.